joshiausdemwald/AutowiringBundle/README.md

 Additionally, dependencies can be wired by naming conventions.
 Naming conventions are supported for property injection only.
-Each property that ends up with "Service" are resolved by transforming the variable prefix into a valid service identifier.
+Each property that ends up with "Service" is resolved by transforming the variable prefix into a valid service identifier.
 For example,

     private $doctrineEntity_managerService;

-Will be transformed into "doctrine.entity_manager" and automatically resolved by using the symfony´s DIC property injection feature.
+will be transformed into "doctrine.entity_manager" and automatically resolved by using the symfony´s DIC property injection feature.

-Wiring by naming conventions is slightly magical, so you may want to disable this feature (which is possible) or explicetly "type-hint" the definition-type by using the @Inject-annotation:
+Wiring by naming conventions is slightly magical, so you may want to disable this feature (which is possible) or explicitly "type-hint" the definition-type by using the "@Inject"-annotation:

     /**
      * @Inject("doctrine.entity_manager")